queirozz8/attendance-list-js/README.md

 ```
 npm install -g pnpm@latest-10
 ```
 3.2.
-Run this command to install all the dependencies (React, Vite, TypeScript, etc.):
+Run this command to install all the dependencies (React, Vite, etc.):
 ```
 pnpm install
 ```